OctopusDeploy/docs/docs/api-and-integration/metadata/jira.md

     In the Octopus web portal, navigate to **{{Configuration,Settings,Jira Issue Tracker}}** and copy the following values from the Jira App configuration page:

-    - Jira Base URL.
-Set this so Octopus knows where your Jira instance can be found and enables Octopus to render the links back to Jira issues. i.e., https://your-jira-instance.atlassian.net.
+    - **Jira Base URL**.
+This tells Octopus where your Jira instance is located and enables Octopus to render the links back to Jira issues. i.e., https://your-jira-instance.atlassian.net.
     - Jira Connect App Password.

     Ensure the **Is Enabled** property is set as well.